Complete Modified Logarithmic Sobolev inequality for sub-Laplacian on $SU(2)$: Gradient estimates and Fisher information

 The $L^{\infty}$-mixing time approach was used in \cite{diaconis1996logarithmic} to prove an LSI via hypercontractivity.
 It was proved in \cite{BrannanGaoJunge2022} that at time $t(\eps)$, for any matrix-valued density $\rho$ the relative entropy \eqref{eq:re} from $P_{t(\eps)}\rho$ to the mean $\mathbb{E}_\mu \rho$ is at most $\eps$ times the initial relative entropy, i.e.

-Using this, we have a variant of Theorem \eqref{thm:integralable}. \begin{theorem} Let $(M,g)$ be a Riemannian manifold with a sub-Laplacian $\cL=-\sum_{i=1}^kX_i^*X_i$ and let $P_t=e^{t\cL}$ be the symmetric Markov semigroup generated by $L$.
+Using this, we have the following version of Theorem \eqref{thm:integralable}. \begin{theorem} Let $(M,g)$ be a Riemannian manifold with a sub-Laplacian $\cL=-\sum_{i=1}^kX_i^*X_i$ and let $P_t=e^{t\cL}$ be the symmetric Markov semigroup generated by $L$.
 Suppose \begin{enumerate} \item[i)] for some $0<\eps<1$, the $L^{\infty}$-mixing time is finite

 \item[ii)] there exists a positive function $C:[0,t(\eps))\to \mathbb{R}_+$ such that for all scalar-valued functions $f\in \operatorname{dom}(\Gamma)$ and $0\leqslant t\leqslant t(\eps)$,